ChrickeR/chricker.github.io/_posts/assignments/2017-10-30-Certified-ca.md

 excerpt: 'Certified Chief Architect, Dataföreningen, 2017'
 ---

-The education develops your ability to lead the architectural work with the business's strategies and goals in focus
+The education is focused on the ability to lead the architectural work with the business's strategies and goals in focus